CONSULTATION FEE RANGE

 89 Main St, Montpelier

-The Registry will notify you in writing within 30 days of your application.
+The Registry will notify you in writing when it has read your application.
 If you receive a denial letter, it outlines how to appeal.
-If your application packet is accepted, you receive a Marijuana Registry Identification Card in the mail.
+If your application packet is accepted, you will receive a Marijuana Registry Identification Card in the mail.
 You also get information on registering with the Patient Registry.
 This process is a mandatory requirement.
 Otherwise, you don’t get the MMJ program’s protection.

-Other Information on the Vermont Medical Marijuana License Process
+Other Information on the VT Medical Marijuana License Process

 Here are some of the most frequently asked questions about getting an MMJ card in Vermont.

-Can I Choose a Medical Marijuana Caregiver in Vermont?
+Can I Register My Child for Medical Marijuana in VT?

-At the time of writing, there are five registered dispensaries in seven locations:
+At the time of writing, five companies operate a total of seven dispensaries in Vermont:

 - CeresMed: Burlington and South Burlington